Transforming Behavioral Health

 The organization was honored for this work last week by the Connecticut Women's Hall of Fame.
 It received the Founding President's Award, which recognizes the outstanding work of a Connecticut nonprofit that educates and empowers women.

 "It is quite an honor for us," says Anderson.

-Training behavioral health agencies is needed, according to Anderson, when clinicians focus on the psychological diagnosis of a patient but neglect to uncover a personal history of sexual assault, violence, or other trauma that could have led to the behavioral health issue in the first place.
+Training behavioral health agencies are needed, according to Anderson, when clinicians focus on the psychological diagnosis of a patient but neglect to uncover a personal history of sexual assault, violence, or other trauma that could have led to the behavioral health issue in the first place.
 The goal is to create a culture shift in an agency so that everyone who works there is aware of how even the smallest interactions can affect a patient with a history of trauma.

 One best practice, according to Anderson, is as simple as asking whether the patient prefers to be seen by a male or female clinician.
 The patient may be less trusting of someone from one gender or the other, especially when discussing sensitive topics like sexual assault, drug testing, or cavity searches during incarceration.

 "We're giving agencies a system of values so they change how they work and relate to the people they work with," says Anderson.